Linkage Admission

 Students considering linkage should take the following steps:

-• Visit linkage schools: tour the facilities and speak with admissions officers, faculty, and medical students; the Premedical Office arranges for visits to most of the linkage schools during the fall of the orgo/bio year
+- Visit linkage schools: speak with admissions officers, faculty, and medical students and (for in-person linkage visits) tour the school; the Premedical Office arranges for in-person or online visits to most of the linkage schools during the fall of the orgo/bio year

-• Attend the Linkage Panel in the fall semester
+- Attend the Linkage Panel, featuring students who have been admitted through linkage, in the fall semester

 Students wishing to pursue nomination for linkage should consult with their advisors and plan to conduct research into their linkage school options during the fall semester of the orgo/bio year.